 The results also emphasize how the accuracy dependence on $w$ flattens as $E_t$ increases.
 For $E_t=200$ keV, reducing $w$ from $w=7.5$ mm to $w=0.5$ mm -- a substantial increase of the LArTPC complexity and cost -- the rate of correctly classified events improves by just $10\%$, going from $60\%$ to $70\%$.

-Figure \ref{fig:7} shows the confusion matrices for each of the classification models and the corresponding Area Under Curve (AUC) evaluation metric \cite{BRADLEY19971145}, providing more complete information on two significant granularity-thresh\-old combinations ($w=1$ mm, $E_t=50$ keV and $w=5$ mm, $E_t=200$ keV) such as the tradeoffs between signal and background acceptances.
+Fig. \ref{fig:7} shows the Receiver Operating Characteristic (ROC) curves for each of the classification models and the corresponding Area Under Curve (AUC) evaluation metric \cite{BRADLEY19971145}, providing more complete information on two significant granularity-thresh\-old combinations ($w=5$ mm, $E_t=200$ keV and $w=1$ mm, $E_t=50$ keV) in terms of tradeoffs between signal and background acceptances.
 The first one (Fig.\ref{fig:7a}) corresponds to a regime comparable to the ones expected for FD1 HD and FD2 VD module, while the second one (Fig.\ref{fig:7b}) to an optimal, yet achievable configuration (see Sec.\ref{sec:physics}).
 In the first scenario, the ML techniques exhibit an overall superior performance with respect to the blob method.
 However, when setting a working point with high $\beta\beta$ selection efficiency (resulting, in turn, in a lower background rejection rate), all three models demonstrate comparable capabilities.
 Such a working point is the typical choice when searching for rare events in the presence of a dominant background, as would be the $0\nu\beta\beta$ process.
 Conversely, in the lower-resolution, high-threshold scenario, the ML models consistently outperform the blob method across all working points.

 Machine learning techniques offer additional insight with respect to classic algorithms when detector optimization studies are considered.
 Both the CNN and Transformer-based classification algorithms point toward the prominence of readout electronics over granularity for sufficiently small values of $w$.
 This is an important finding since the increase of granularity in large-volume LArTPC is a major technical challenge.
 Such an increase does not represent a viable option for $w<1$ mm due to the increase in the number of channels and the data throughput, while a reduction of $E_t$ at the level of a few tens of keV is well within reach of current technologies.